 The Board Committees are responsible for the management of the Company.
 The Directors are committed to maintaining high standards of corporate governance and the Directors intend, so far as practicable given the Company's size and the constitution of the Board, to comply with National Policy 58-201 — Corporate Governance Guidelines.
 The Company also complies with the corporate governance regime established by the Canadian Business Corporations Act (CBCA).
-There are three Board Committees: an Audit Committee, a Remuneration Committee, and a Corporate Governance/Nominating Committee, each of which will have duties and responsibilities delegated by the Board.
+There are two Board Committees: an Audit Committee and a Corporate Governance and Compensation Committee, each of which will have duties and responsibilities delegated by the Board.

 Members of the Audit Committee Include:

 Ronan McGrath - Chair

 The Governance / Compensation Committee will, amongst other things, regularly review the structure, size and composition of the Board and they shall give full consideration to succession planning by identifying and nominating for approval candidates to fill board vacancies by evaluating their skills, knowledge and experience.
 The committee will, among other things, make recommendations to the Board ensuring that the executives, directors and other key employees are fairly rewarded for their overall contribution and performance and demonstrate to the shareholders of the Company that such compensation is set by a committee whose members have no personal interest in the outcome of the decisions of the committee and who have regard to the interests of the Company, articulate our legal obligations, and those of our affiliates and their respective directors, officers and employees with respect to confidential information.

 The committee also develops our approach to corporate governance issues, advises the Board in filling vacancies on the Board and periodically reviews the composition and effectiveness of the Board and the contribution of individual directors.
 The Governance Committee also supervises our written corporate disclosure and insider trading policies.
 Among other things, these policies: